Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

-This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub and Provisioning Client samples running on VxWorks.
+This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub and Provisioning Client samples running on `VxWorks`.

-Azure SDK for Embedded C has been ported to VxWorks.
-The two samples show how to create Azure IoT Hub and Provisioning Client applications for VxWorks.
+Azure SDK for Embedded C has been ported to `VxWorks`.
+The two samples show how to create Azure IoT Hub and Provisioning Client applications for `VxWorks`.

 - `azureClientSample.c` shows how to create an Azure IoT Hub Client
   1. Send telemetry (D2C) messages.